dougeby/IntuneDocs/intune/device-restart.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 The **Restart** device action causes the device you choose to be restarted.
-The device owner is not automatically notified of the restart, therefore might lose work.
+The device owner isn't automatically notified of the restart, and they might lose work.

 ## Supported platforms